jakobib/hypertext2019/README.md

 This git-repository contains the article **Infrastructure-Agnostic Hypertext** and related publications.
 The paper (4 pages) was originally submitted to the [ACM Conference on Hypertext and Social Media](https://ht.acm.org/ht2019/) (HT' 2019) and rejected for reasons listed in the reviews.
 A minor revised version has been published at **<https://arxiv.org/abs/1907.00259>**.
 The HTML version of this version is available at **<https://jakobib.github.io/hypertext2019/>**.

-Another shortened version of the article will be included in the proceedings as poster abstract (see subdirectory `short-version` and HTML version at <https://jakobib.github.io/hypertext2019/short-version.html>), the poster will be added to this repository as well.
+Another shortened version of the article will be included in the proceedings as poster abstract (see subdirectory `short-version` and HTML version at <https://jakobib.github.io/hypertext2019/short-version.html>).

+The poster **We were promised Xanadu!
+An Infrastructure-Agnostic Model of Hypertext** has been published at <https://doi.org/10.5281/zenodo.3339295>.

 ## Source files